phpDocumentor/guides/docs/cli/index.rst

 Extending
 =========

-Like any other component in this repository the commandline tool can be extended.
-This can be done using an extension class.
-And reference this class in the configuration file.
-Like shown for in the :ref:`.extension-configuration` section.
+Like any other component in this repository, the commandline tool can be extended.
+This can be done using an extension class, and referencing this class in the configuration file, like shown for in the :ref:`.extension-configuration` section.